emmyokwulu-lgtm/Library_Database_System/README.md

-# Library Database Management System
+# Library Database Management System Project

 ## Overview
 This project shows how to design, build and query a structured library database using SQL only.